Program Details | Geography Master’s

 MA Degree Requirements

-• Students must take a minimum of 45 graduate credits with a minimum of 36 credits in geography, including 6 credits of Geog 503 (Thesis).
+• Students must take a minimum of 45 graduate credits with a minimum of 30 credits in geography, including 6-9 credits of Geog 503 (Thesis).

 MS Degree Requirements

 • The thesis option requires the presentation of the student’s independent research into a topic approved by the student’s graduate committee.
 It normally involves field work and is an original contribution to knowledge in the field of geography.
-A final oral examination by the student’s committee includes defense of the thesis.
+A final oral examination by the student’s committee includes a thesis defense.
+Students must take a minimum of 45 graduate credits with a minimum of 30 credits in geography, including 6-9 credits of Geog 503 (Thesis).

-• Candidates electing the non-thesis option must register for 3 credits of Geog 501 (Research) to work closely with their advisor on writing a paper, which must be approved by their advisor and two additional faculty.
+• The non-thesis option requires students to work closely with their advisor on writing a paper, which must be approved by their advisor and two additional readers from the Geography faculty.
 A final oral presentation of the paper is required for completion of the degree.
+Students must take a minimum of 54 graduate credits with a minimum of 34 graduate credits in geography, including 3 credits of Geog 501 (Research).